Every day, aspiring entrepreneurs drop their traditional 9-5 desk jobs and set out to start a small business of their own.

 Technically, the business name of a sole proprietorship is the owner’s legal name.
 However, many sole proprietors choose to get a DBA, or a “doing business as” registration.
 Many states offer this registration, allowing you to use a more traditional business name.

 It’s not uncommon for LLCs to grow and change over the years.
-If your membership changes, you’ll need to make an amendment to your Articles of Organization.
+If your membership changes, you’ll need to make an amendment to your articles of organization.
 Similarly, if you change some of your business policies, you should amend your operating agreement to reflect that change.

-Each state has its own Limited Liability Company Act (or similarly titled statute).
-This gives you a small picture of the legal requirements for LLCs.
-They’re far more extensive than the requirements for sole proprietorships.
+Each state has its own statutes and laws that can give you a picture of the legal requirements for LLCs, which are far more extensive than the requirements for sole proprietorships.
 As we alluded to earlier, you’ll need to keep records of your income, expenses, assets, purchases, and deductions.
-LLCs also need to file annual reports, get licenses and keep them up to date, and more.
+LLCs also need to file annual reports, obtain licenses and keep them up to date, and more.

-For one, LLCs with employees are legally required to obtain certain types of insurance.
+LLCs with employees are legally required to obtain certain types of insurance.
 This usually entails making unemployment insurance payments (usually in the form of a tax) and workers’ compensation.
 For a full listing of the laws that will affect your business, we recommend you contact your state’s Secretary of State office.

 Fundraising as a sole proprietorship can be difficult.
 For one thing, most external investors are hesitant to send funds to an individual person.
 Your business cannot issue stocks or bonds, either, which limits your fundraising options.

-Your best option for getting funds from an external source is probably to obtain a bank loan.
+Your best option for getting funds from an external source is probably to obtain a personal bank loan.
 However, you should keep in mind that your business and personal finances are linked; if you have a poor credit score, a bank may decline your application.

 As a result of this protection, the entity must keep the finances of the business and the personal finances of each owner separate.
 Failing to do so could destroy your corporate veil and your protection.

-How Important is Liability Protection for Your Business?
+How Important Is Liability Protection for Your Business?

 You can also get legal advice to help you weigh the exact pros and cons of your business situation.
 Your business is unique, so what works for one business might not work for yours.
-A business lawyer can help you pick the type that will set your business up for success.
+A business lawyer can help you pick the entity type that will set your business up for success.